Biggest lesson from sport

 Do what you always do, but doing it better is the key.
 I just keep thinking of how to keep getting better.
 I don’t think of what glass ceilings I have broken or what my place in history should be.
 I just think if by doing it a certain way, can I make it better than the previous time.
 Sometimes your worst rivals will shed more light on your problem than you can as they are able to draw out your mediocrity.

 Sport is always associated with the joy of winning and the heartbreak of loss.
 It is very important to enjoy the journey because the journey is the biggest teacher.

-A five-time classical chess world champion, Viswanathan Anand is the current Rapid Chess World Champion and has the unique distinction of winning the World Championship titles in three formats, Knockout (2000), Tournament (2007) and in a Classical Match (2008, 2010 and 2012).
-He joins the select club of five in chess history who have won the title 5 times.
-He is the only player, apart from Lasker, to have won the title 4 times consecutively against four different contenders.
+A five-time classical chess world champion, Viswanathan Anand is the 2017 Rapid Chess World Champion and has the unique distinction of winning the World Championship titles in three formats, Knockout (2000), Tournament (2007) and in a Classical Match (2008, 2010 and 2012).
+He is part of the select club of five in chess history who have won the title 5 times.
+And he is the only one of two players to have won the title 4 times consecutively against four different contenders.

 He has been feted with many awards.
 Notable among them are the Chess Oscars (six times) and the Padma Vibhushan.
 He is also the first recipient of the Rajiv Gandhi Khel Ratna.

 A spokesperson for many causes, he is closely associated with Vidyasagar, a NGO for cerebral palsy.
 He is on the board of Directors of the Olympic Gold Quest (OGQ) that strives to further India’s Olympic achievement.
 Anand speaks French, German & Spanish; is interested in Mathematics & Astronomy and has the unique distinction of having a planet named after him.View Profile